entrofi/pre-commit-md-plantuml-converter/README.md

 # md-plantuml-converter
-Pre-commit hook for plantuml declerations contained in markdown documentation
+Pre-commit hook for plantuml declarations contained in markdown documentation